unreal4u/u4u-classes/README.md

 * *db-mysqli_v4.0.0*: Outdated class.
 See db-mysqli_v4.0.1
 * *db-mysqli_v4.0.1*: My very own class to do queries to MySQL using the mysqli connector.
 It can do paramatrized queries and many other things.
+* *debugInfo_v0.1*: Outdated class.
+See debugInfo_v0.2
-* *debugInfo_v0.1*: Functions that aid me in the development of new functionality.
+* *debugInfo_v0.2*: Functions that aid me in the development of new functionality.
 Replacement of old functions.php.
 * *extended-pgsql_v1.1.0*: The postgres implementation for db-mysqli_v3.1.1.
 Expect very soon a newer improved version!
   Based on PDO.
 * *HTMLUtils_v1.0*: Outdated class.
 May or may not be updated in the future.